A shiny new policy, CareShield Life, has suddenly dropped into your hands.

 Given that the CareShield Life only provides for the most basic needs, a higher monthly payout will allow you better care facilities and cater to more expenses if the need arises.

-But assuming that you want to stick with a fixed premium of $600/year (the limit you can use from MediSave), you can get a higher monthly payout (or at a lower premium) now compared to if you upgrade in the next year.
+Assuming that you want to stick with a fixed premium of $600/year (the limit you can use from MediSave), you can get a higher monthly payout (or at a lower premium) if you upgrade now compared to if you upgrade later.

 2) Option of an easier claim eligibility